Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 raccoons in yard

 Raccoons are intelligent animals that play a role in our ecosystem.
 However, they’re not exactly the best house guests.
-They go through the garbage, destroy buildings when making nests, and transmit diseases that can harm humans and pets.
+They go through the garbage, invite themselves into buildings, cause property damage, and sometimes even transmit diseases that can harm humans and pets.

 1. Install a motion activated sprinkler

 An unexpected blast of water is a natural raccoon repellent.
-Imagine how you would feel if you were creeping around where you aren’t supposed to and you suddenly get doused with water coming from nowhere.
+Imagine how you would feel if you were creeping around where you weren’t supposed to and you suddenly got doused with a surprise blast of water.
+Not fun, right?
+Turns out, raccoons feel the same way.

-If you plan to use water to do that, you’ll need to have a steady stream of water showering your yard.
-But then you’ll have to be prepared for the increase in your water bill.
+If you plan to use water to solve your raccoon problem, be prepared for the increase in your water bill.
 Plus, you run the risk of overwatering your plants and destroying your garden.

 water sprinkler

 The solution is to use a motion-activated sprinkler to keep raccoons out of your yard.
-The technology allows it to spritz water only when it detects movement.
+This will prevent your water bill from getting out of control by only spraying raccoons when the sensor detects motion.

 This is a good way to repel raccoons and other pests as well.
-Orbit 62100 Yard Enforcer is very popular among those who want to protect their yard from pests because of its wide range of customizable settings.
+Motion activated sprinklers are very popular choices for protecting your yard from pests because of its wide range of customizable settings.

 If you’re using this to scare away raccoons, adjust the settings so that it will only turn on at night when these creatures are most active.
-You can position the sensor at raccoon-level height to make movement detection easier.
-Install within a 40-feet radius of where you see raccoons congregate.
+You can position the sensor at raccoon-level height to make movement detection more accurate.
+Install within a 40-feet radius of where you often notice raccoons congregating.

 bug deterrent